What steps are needed to practice this behavior?

 to see the pathwaysA pathway illustrates how elements in the Behavior Profile are linked.
 When read from right to left, a pathway highlights how strategies are expected to address the factors to enable adoption of the Accelerator Behavior.

 What factors may prevent or support practice of this behavior?
 These should be analyzed for each country context.

 Accessibility: Hours and locations of services are not convenient for adolescents

-Facility Experience: Policies around adolescent sexual and reproductive health are not always clear, including clinic guidelines on parental permission, rights to privacy, and requirement for physical exams
+Service Experience: Policies around adolescent sexual and reproductive health are not always clear, including clinic guidelines on parental permission, rights to privacy, and requirement for physical exams

-Provider Competencies: Clinics do not always maintain privacy for adolescents and providers often deny care or judge adolescents who do seek family planning
+Service Provider Competencies: Clinics do not always maintain privacy for adolescents and providers often deny care or judge adolescents who do seek family planning

 Family and Community Support: Adolescents, especially girls, often have no social support for accessing family planning and suffer stigma and social exclusion if they do